-Owned by Berkshire Hathaway, GEICO is the second largest auto insurance company in the world.
-It has a market share of 13.6% in 2020, according to the National Association of Insurance Commissioners (NAIC).
+Owned by Berkshire Hathaway, GEICO is the third largest auto insurance company in the world.
+It has a market share of 13.8% in 2022, according to the National Association of Insurance Commissioners (NAIC).

 In a recent J.D.
 Power study on customer satisfaction, GEICO ranked among the top large auto insurers in the country based on product variety, prices, ease of application, and its online platform.
 J.D.
 Power also noted that price continued to be a bigger factor than the purchase experience during the COVID-19 pandemic.
 GEICO performed well in this aspect, but it was rated below average in terms of claims satisfaction.